abinit/abinit/doc/developers/markdown.md

 This page is intended as a quick reference to the Markdown syntax and the extensions available in the Abinit documentation.
-Markdown can be used *almost everywhere*: user-guide, tutorials, release notes, theory notes, the description of the input variables stored in `abinit_vars.yml` as well as the `TEST_INFO` section of the automatic tests.
+Markdown can be used *almost everywhere*: user-guide, tutorials, release notes, theory notes, the description of the input variables stored in python files inside `abimkdocs` as well as in the `TEST_INFO` section of the automatic tests.

 As the [original/official Markdown syntax rules](https://daringfireball.net/projects/markdown/syntax#html)
 state: